After chess, cheating rows rock poker and fishing

 Meanwhile, the global governing body of chess is now investigating after the world's top player openly accused a competitor of rule-breaking.

-Magnus Carlsen suffered a surprise loss to Hans Niemann last month and withdrew from a later online match between them after just one move, in an apparent act of protest.
+Norwegian Magnus Carlsen suffered a surprise loss to American Hans Niemann in a match in the US last month.

+Carlsen also withdrew from a later online match between them after just one move, in an apparent act of protest.

 In his first public allegations, Carlsen wrote on Twitter: "I believe that Niemann has cheated more - and more recently - than he has publicly admitted."